-The Trabzon Museum was built in the early 1900's by banker Kostantinos Theofylaktos .
-Mr Theofylaktos was the owner of one of the four biggest banking and merchant houses of Trapezunta (Trk: Trabzon) and Pontus.
-He was a benefactor of the city of Trapezunta and mayor during the Russian occupation of the city during 1916-1918.
+The Trabzon Museum was built in the early 1900's by Greek banker Kostantinos Theofylaktos who owned one of the largest banking and merchant houses of Trabzon (Gr: Trapezunta) and Pontus at the time.
+He was a major benefactor of the city and Mayor during the Russian occupation of 1916-1918.

-In 1897, Mr Theofylaktos along with Metropolite of Trapezunta Konstantios, George Fostiropoulos and Konstantinos Velissaridis, worked towards the reconstruction of the Trapezunta Tuition Center which was later founded in 1883 with funds that were raised in Russia.

-The chairman of the Committee which oversaw the reconstruction was Kostaki Theofylaktos.
+In 1897 Theofylaktos along with Metropolitan of Trabzon Konstantios, George Fostiropoulos and Konstantinos Velissaridis worked on the reconstruction of the Trapezunta Tuition Center the construction of which had already begun in 1883 with funds raised in Russia.
+Theofylaktos was the chairman of the Committee which oversaw the reconstruction.
 In 1907, he and Mr G. Fostiropoulos provided the funds for the then Deacon Chrysanthos to complete a four year study program at the Universities of Lausanne and Leipzig.
-Chrysanthos was to later become the Metropolite of Trapezunta.
+Chrysanthos was to later become the Metropolitan of Trabzon.

-The museum consists of a basement which houses archaeological exhibits.
-The ground floor comprises a display of objects which belonged to its original owner, Kostaki Theofylaktos.
-The first floor houses ethnographic exhibits, and the top floor is reserved for the administrative department of the museum.
+The museum houses archaeological exhibits and the comprises a display of objects which belonged to its original owner, Kostaki Theofylaktos.
+The first floor houses ethnographic exhibits while the top floor is reserved for the administrators of the museum.